 Here are some examples of popular (and unpopular!) autobiographies which have been published in recent decades:

 - Long Walk to Freedom – Nelson Mandela

 - I Am Ozzy – Ozzy Osborne

 - Cash: The Autobiography – Johnny Cash

 However, what if our authors would rather focus on one particular part of their life?
-What if they would prefer to keep their family life private, or they don’t feel as if the world needs to know that their favorite pastimes are knitting and tiddlywinks?
+What if they would prefer to keep their family life private, or they don’t feel as if the world needs to know that their favourite pastimes are knitting and tiddlywinks?
 This is where memoirs come into play.

 There are several further differences between memoirs and autobiographies, although they are by no means ironclad rules.
 Memoirs are slightly more likely to jump back and forward in time, as opposed to following a strict chronological narrative.
-While a memoir might place greater emphasis on the author’s emotional experiences, with a more introspective tone, an autobiography has a greater concern about factual events and on contextualizing its narrative in history.
+While a memoir might place greater emphasis on the author’s emotional experiences, with a more introspective tone, an autobiography has a greater concern about factual events and on contextualising its narrative in history.

 - War Doctor – David Nott